cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 The code that creates the histogram bins is located inside the conditionals and is commented.
 You can edit this code and uncomment to create histogram bins however you want.
 Instead of using a function to generate the bins, we can also define them manually.

-As we are going to compare the bins with fitting method, we will use the same bins.
+As we intend to compare the results between data and simulation, but also between the sideband and fitting methods, you are advised to employ the same bin choice.
 Change your the code to this:

 ~~~
 //Variable bin for pT